 Fibre Cement Siding is Durable and Attractive

-Fibre cement siding, also called fibre cement cladding, is a composite material used to cover the exterior of both commercial and residential buildings.
+Our Vienna VA Fibre Cement Siding, also called fibre cement cladding, is a composite material used to cover the exterior of both commercial and residential buildings.
 The mixture is made of sand and cement mixed with cellulose fibres, which is baked in an auto clave and imprinted with designs to mimic the look of natural wood.
 The result is thin, hardened shingles or planks of various sizes and widths.

 Although the technology for fibre cement siding is not new, it has only become popular within the last decade as an alternative to vinyl siding or to replace solid wood siding.
 Pigments, fillers, and surface coatings are often added to this product to make it look like a specific type of wood.